hecate64/hecate64.github.io/expage.md

 I also have teaching experiences in UNIST, teaching undergraduate and first year master students to make a working example of a simple DNN Accelerator in HLS from scratch.

-I have chosen my major to be physics, also being interested in mathematics and physics research.
-I have worked on large scale cosmological simulations using the data from JWST with prof. Sandro Tacchella.
-Additionally, I study string theory with prof. Rak-Kyeong Seong, hoping to have publications in the future.

 I am currently searching for chances to enter a Ph.D. program in the US.